Who We Are

 Nicolaas VanMeerten is the Senior Programs Director and Co-Founder at GLITCH.
 He is a fourth year Ph.D. student in the Educational Psychology program at the University of Minnesota, Twin Cities.
-Nic is a data scientist by trade and his research focuses on learning behaviors in complex multiplayer video game environments.
+Nic is a data scientist by trade and his research focuses on studying how to enhance and assess learning in video game environments.

 Email Address: Nic @ glitch.mn